Quantum capacitive coupling between large-angle twisted graphene layers: Results

-\paragraph{Decoupled tdBLG.} We next consider large-angle tdBLG [Fig.~\ref{fig:tdBLG}(a)], where, similar to the tBLG case, the two BLGs are decoupled electronically by the large momentum separation of the Dirac cones of the two BLGs [Fig.~\ref{fig:tdBLG}(b)].
-We first develop a quantum capacitance model for an individual dual-gated BLG based on Refs.~\cite{McCann2013, tomadin2021}.
-With the quantum capacitance model for BLG at hand, we can further extend it to tdBLG.
-To this end, we consider two stacked BLGs, coupled capacitively to external top and bottom gates and to each other [see Fig.~\ref{fig:tdBLG}(c)].
+\paragraph*{Decoupled tdBLG.} We next consider large-angle tdBLG [figure~\ref{fig:tdBLG}(a)], where, similar to the tBLG case, the two BLGs are decoupled electronically by the large momentum separation of the Dirac cones of the two BLGs [figure~\ref{fig:tdBLG}(b)].

-The problem can be then solved self-consistently as for tBLG; however, we found treating the problem as a set of coupled nonlinear equations more efficient (see \cite{supplement}).

-The gate capacitances $C_t$, $C_b$ are obtained from a finite element electrostatic simulation for a sample geometry adopted from Ref.~\cite{Rickhaus2019tdblg}, with the hBN thicknesses $d_b=90$ nm, $d_t=60$ nm, placed between a global back gate and narrow top gate width 400 nm.
-The interlayer capacitance within an individual BLG is assumed to be $C_g = 7.4\ \mu \mathrm{Fcm^{-2}}$ \cite{Rickhaus2020electronicthickness}, whereas the value of the capacitance between the BLG layers is $C_m=3.5\ \mu \mathrm{Fcm^{-2}}$ \cite{Rickhaus2019tdblg}.
-For the transport calculations we assume the system is translationally invariant along the lateral direction, allowing us to use the model with periodic hopping \cite{2012periodicModel}.
-The elementary cell is a zigzag bilayer graphene nanoribbon of width $w=3s_f a_0$ with $s_f=2$.
+The gate capacitances $C_\mathrm{t}$, $C_\mathrm{b}$ are obtained from a finite element electrostatic simulation for a sample geometry adopted from reference~\cite{Rickhaus2019tdblg}, with the hBN thicknesses $d_\mathrm{b}=90$ nm, $d_\mathrm{t}=60$ nm, placed between a global back gate and narrow top gate width 400 nm.
+The interlayer capacitance within an individual BLG is assumed to be $C_\mathrm{g} = 7.4\ \mu \mathrm{Fcm^{-2}}$ \cite{Rickhaus2020electronicthickness}, whereas the value of the capacitance between the BLG layers is $C_\mathrm{m}=3.5\ \mu \mathrm{Fcm^{-2}}$ \cite{Rickhaus2019tdblg}.

-In the self-consistent model for tdBLG, we include the effect of the crystal field \cite{Gruneis2008, Haddadi2020, Tepliakov2021crystalfield, Rickhaus2021tdblg} which was shown in Ref.~\cite{Rickhaus2019tdblg} to open a bandgap even without gate voltage.
+In the self-consistent model for tdBLG, we include the effect of the crystal field \cite{Gruneis2008, Haddadi2020, Tepliakov2021crystalfield, Rickhaus2021tdblg} which was shown in reference~\cite{Rickhaus2019tdblg} to open a bandgap even without gate voltage.
 In the tdBLG sample the inner and outer graphene layers see a different environment, and thus feel an unequal electrostatic potential, which effectively creates an intrinsic bias.
 This induces a small negative charge in the inner layers.
 We can include this effect in our model by assuming a constant density difference $\Delta n_{0}$ between the bottom and top layer of a BLG.
 From the measured values of the displacement field needed to close the bandgaps \cite{Rickhaus2019tdblg} we estimate $\Delta n_{0,1}=13\times 10^{11} \mathrm{cm}^{-2}$ for the upper BLG and $\Delta n_{0,2}=-14\times 10^{11} \mathrm{cm}^{-2}$ for the lower BLG.